zkzoomer/zk-hacks/season-1/1_lets_hash_it_out/README.md

 # ZKHACK #1: Let's Hash it Out

-What we wish to do is try and exploit the authentication system that Alice has designed.
+What we wish to do is try and exploit an authentication system that Alice has designed.
 The only information we are provided at first is the 256 signatures (conveniently chosen number, as we'll see) that were leaked, as well their corresponding hashed messages and Alice's public key (necessary to validate these signatures).

 ## BLS Signatures

 The signing scheme being used is a BLS signature (Boneh, Lynn and Shacham).
-This scheme relies on pairing-friendly curves (namely BLS12-381), and supports non interactive aggregation properties: given a collection of signatures anyone can produce a short signature that authenticates the entire collection.
+This scheme relies on pairing-friendly curves (namely [BLS12-381](https://hackmd.io/@benjaminion/bls12-381)), and supports non interactive aggregation properties: given a collection of signatures anyone can produce a short signature that authenticates the entire collection.
 We'll see how that helps us later.

 We can assume that the secret key generation was performed safely, as we are only given the corresponding public key, and the discrete logarithm problem means that it is unfeasible to recover it back: